Unknown6656/AutoIt-Interpreter/doc/syntax.md

 $str3 = $text @ 2+5..5  ; "World"
 ```

+To keep compatibility with AutoIt's indexing operator `[ ... ]`, strings can also be indexed using the `[ ... ]`-notation.
+The index is zero-based.

 ### String and array length using `#`

 A length of a string or an array can be taken using the prefix operator `#` as follows: